neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 Filename of the Neutralinojs JavaScript library.

 ### `cli.binaryVersion: string`
 Neutralinojs server version.
+Get nightly builds by using the `nightly` tag.

 ### `cli.clientVersion: string`
 Neutralinojs client version.
+Get nightly builds by using the `nightly` tag.

 ### `cli.autoReloadExclude: string`
 A JavaScript regular expression to exclude files from the auto-reload file watcher.
 For example, the